sunaina134/KFC-Clone/README.md

 # LPU-INT219-KFC-PROJECT
-This is a KFC like website made individually by me.
+This is a KFC like website is made individually by me.